 Celebrating 100 years of structural engineering

-Nishkian Dean now IMEG is 100 years old!
+Nishkian & Associates now IMEG is 100 years old!
 The Nishkian family established the San Francisco-based Nishkian engineering firm in 1919.

 The firm was founded by President Levon Nishkian’s grandfather, Leon Nishkian, a Turkish-Armenian immigrant and talented engineer.
 Leon Nishkian received his bachelor’s degree in civil engineering at University of California Berkeley in 1906, only weeks after a magnitude 7.9 earthquake ruptured along the San Andreas Fault.
 The earthquake left 3,000 people dead, San Francisco in ruins and a massive amount of rebuilding to do.
 Under his guidance, the company worked on major reconstruction projects as well as several famous projects in its hometown including the old Orpheum and Castro Theaters, the Palace Hotel, and much of San Francisco’s large office buildings.
 During World War II, Leon Nishkian served as an engineer for many large projects undertaken by the U.S. Army, U.S. Navy and the Maritime Commission.
 Nishkian was part of the statewide committee that drew up the state’s building codes, and he also served on the committee of engineers rehabilitating San Francisco schools for earthquake stability in 1933.

 By the time Leon’s son, Byron Nishkian, graduated from UC Berkeley in 1940 also with a bachelor’s degree in civil engineering, his father had established a reputation as an inventive thinker to whom people would consult when traditional solutions failed.
 One of Leon Nishkian’s most notable achievements was the development of a unique flotation system to “right” the USS Arizona battleship sunk in Pearl Harbor in 1941, allowing the Navy to retrieve the remains of the sailors on the ship.